OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Binary file Payload/Telegram X.app//Watch/Watch.app/PlugIns/Watch Extension.appex/Info.plist matches
 ```

-You can also access per SSH, find the app bundle and list all inside PlugIns or do it with objection:
+You can also access per SSH, find the app bundle and list all inside PlugIns (they are placed there by default) or do it with objection:

 ```
 ph.telegra.Telegraph on (iPhone: 11.1.2) [usb] # cd PlugIns